accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

-The safest way to assess this criterion is to search either the interface or the application documentation for this information.
-It is also recommended that you ask the application publisher to provide this information.

-An implementation of [ITU-T Recommendation G.722](https://www.itu.int/rec/T-REC-G.722/en) for example seems to be an optimal solution.
+1. Activate the application and launch a call between the two terminals.
+1. Check that the quality of oral activity with the web application is at least equivalent to the quality of oral activity during a call with a fixed telephone.
+1. If the test is unsatisfactory (e.g. poor understanding of certain words spoken by the caller, presence of extraneous noise, etc.), check the application documentation to ensure:
+	- the presence of a reference to the implementation of [ITU-T Recommendation G.722](https://www.itu.int/rec/T-REC-G.722/fr);
+	- or the presence of a reference to the use of the [WebRTC API opus codec](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/WebRTC_codecs);
+	- or the presence of a reference to the use of encoding and decoding with a frequency greater than or equal to 7,000 Hz.
+1. Otherwise, it is recommended that you ask the application publisher to provide these technical details, in particular by asking whether the web application implements, for example, ITU-T Recommendation G.722 or uses the WebRTC API opus codec.
+1. If this is the case, the test is validated.

+If the information cannot be found in the interface or its documentation, and the editor of the application is unable to answer about this technical characteristic, the criterion will be considered non-compliant.

 ##### Mapping {class="disclosure mapping"}